Thursday 28th February Lovely beaches of southern Barbados 65km

 We were up early and finished then sent the Tobago website before getting packed up to drive to Speightstown, in the north of Barbados.
 It was very noisy again from the building site.

+We said goodbye to the two pleasant Canadian ladies next to us as we left at 9.45.
 It was overcast as we drove towards Bridgetown, stopping first to look at Pebbles Beach with its stunning white sand overlooked by vast Hilton and Radisson hotels.
 The sunbeds were put out.

 Goodbye building site!